gwchua1976/Komelia/README.md

-# Komelia - Komga media client
+# Komelia - Komga media client with Auto rotation lock and refresh optimization for e-ink devices.

 I added some changes to the original (awesome!)
 Komelia which I believe would be useful for e-ink devices.